Lakers Legend Kobe Bryant Reveals Why He Won’t Come Out Of Retirement To Join LeBron James And Anthony Davis

 Since the arrival of LeBron James in the summer of 2018, rumors have been continuously circulating that five-time NBA champion Kobe Bryant might come out of retirement and return to the Los Angeles Lakers.
 During that time, the Lakers were in dire need of an additional star power to help James carry the team in the deep Western Conference.
-However, even though the Lakers have managed to pair James with All-Star center Anthony Davis and gave him a better supporting cast, fans still continue to urge Bryant to unretire and wear the Purple and Gold jersey again.
+However, even though the Lakers have managed to pair James with All-Star center Anthony Davis and give him a better supporting cast, fans still continue to urge Bryant to unretire and wear the Purple and Gold jersey again.

 Some people believe that coming out of retirement to team up with James and Davis would give Bryant a strong chance of matching Michael Jordan’s record of championship titles.
 However, in a recent appearance on Kristine Ledlow and Candace Parker’s podcast, which is currently posted on Twitter, Bryant revealed that he has no intention of taking the “easier route” to win his sixth NBA championship title.